Shakshuka Traditional North African Breakfast Recipe

 Shakshuka is one of my favourite breakfast options.
 It's rich and heavy and perfect after a night out.
 It's also filling enough to feed a large party and enjoyed for breakfast, lunch or dinner.
 A luscious tomato and bell pepper sauce, with aromatic spices and eggs.
 Enjoy it with fresh toasted bread and cheese, it can be made vegetarian or with meat.

 Shakshuka is a traditional breakfast dish originating from North Africa, specifically Tunisia.
 It is a staple of the region, being very popular in Morocco, Egypt, Libya and Israel.
 During the reign of the Ottoman Empire, “Şakşuka” was a dish made up of minced meat and local vegetables.
 As time passed and trade occurred more vegetables were added.
 In the 16th century, sailors began coming over from Colombia, bringing the essential tomatoes to Shakshuka.
 Once immigration took place, and local North Africans moved to Israel, they found themselves quite poor, the addition of eggs and bread made it an economical and filling choice.
-The direction translation from Arabic is, “mixed up” so no one recipe defines Shakshuka.
+The direct translation from Arabic is, “mixed up” so no one recipe defines Shakshuka.

 Shakshuka